 3. Setting Up the Script

 Click here to open this python script.
-This script runs on a platform named Google Collab which is used to run codes online.
+This script runs on a platform named Google Colab which is used to run codes online.
 You don’t need to download any software to run this script but make sure that the computer or phone that you are running this on should be specced enough to handle such multimedia operations.